ufjschool/ob-s14/drafts/final/fisherman.maryreyes.md

 Most days, he works in solitude, the squeaking of the handle responding to his unuttered thoughts before he jumps back into the truck and drives away.

 Andrew needs fuel at the next stop, for Miss Ellie and for himself.
 Luckily, the gas station sits adjacent to a Dunkin’ Donuts.
 He fills up the tank, transfers his equipment from the truck to the boat in preparation for the day’s work, and picks up an orange Gatorade.
 The restaurant has just opened by the time he finishes.
-He orders a medium coffee and nothing more- just enough to give him a boost before heading to his final destination.
+He orders a medium coffee and nothing more - just enough to give him a boost before heading to his final destination.

 At the ramp, he makes the transformation from man to fisherman, clipping on his overalls and pulling on his tough rubber boots.
 He jumps into the truck one last time – backing up, backing up, backing up – the boat and the water inch closer together, like two lovers expectantly awaiting a kiss, until they touch.
 Miss Ellie and the ocean reunite.